IurmanJ/cross-layer-telemetry/README.md

 # Cross Layer Telemetry

+(see the demo and video at the end)

 This project, based on IPv6 IOAM in the kernel, aims to make the entire stack (L2/L3 -> L7) visible for distributed tracing tools, thanks to a correlation in [Jaeger](https://www.jaegertracing.io) between trace/span IDs carried in the dataplane by IOAM and [OpenTelemetry](https://opentelemetry.io) data.

 Both the Trace ID (either 64 or 128 bits) and the Span ID are carried by IOAM, right after the IOAM Trace Option Header, to avoid a collision at correlation time.